aoloe/cpp-libui-qtlike/README.md

 # libui-qtlike

-Qt-like library that interfaces with `libui`.
+Qt-like library for `libui`.

-`libui` being a C lightweight multi-platform UI library, `libui-qtlike` provides a `C++` interface.
+`libui` is a C lightweight multi-platform UI library using native widgets on Linux (Gtk), OS X, and Windows.
+`libui-qtlike` provides a `C++` interface to `libui`

-Instead of inventing a new class design, it provides an interface that is as close to the Qt one as possible.
+Instead of inventing a new class design, the interface is as close as possible to the Qt one.
-A welcome side effect being that one can easily start a project with `libui` and, if the project get bigger and needs a more powerful library, it's easy to switch to Qt.
+As a welcome side effect it should be easier to start a project with `libui` and -- if the project gets bigger and needs a more powerful library -- switch to Qt.

-Of course, the UI of a `libui-qtlike` will not look like Qt, except if you are using the Qt backend.
+Of course, the UI of a `libui-qtlike` program will not look like Qt, except if you are using the Qt backend (which is not in `libui` yet).

+For small projects, using `libui` will produce much smaller executables for Windows and OS X.

-The initial implementation aims at get one of the basic Qt examples to run: <http://doc.qt.io/qt-5/qtwidgets-mainwindows-application-example.html>
+The initial implementation aims at getting one of the basic Qt examples to run: <http://doc.qt.io/qt-5/qtwidgets-mainwindows-application-example.html>

 ## Current state